Winzardy/Sapientia/README.md

 # Sapientia
-Utility and extension layer for infrastructure systems
+Utility layer for .NET and infrastructure systems core